molnett/valv/README.md

 ```

 This will display log messages and assertions as the tests run, providing more insight into the test process and any potential issues.

-## Keystore

-Valv's Keystore is designed to encrypt millions of data-encryption-keys (DEKs) using a much smaller number of key-encryption-keys (KEKs).
-The KEKs are wrapped using the Root Keystore master key and stored in a highly available FoundationDB cluster.

-### Key features of the Keystore

-- Creation and management of cryptographic keys
-- Encryption and decryption operations
-- Automatic key rotation
-- Access control and auditing

-### How it works

-- Each active end-user has one KEK stored in two versions to allow key rotation
-- KEKs are wrapped by the Root Keystore master key before being persisted
-- Keystore data is stored and replicated using FoundationDB across all Keystore instances globally
-- Active backup for disaster recovery

-## Protocol Compatibility

-Valv's KMS is designed to be compatible with popular cloud KMS protocols, with a focus on modern cloud environments.
-While the specific protocol for compatibility has not been finalized, Google Cloud KMS is a strong contender due to its alignment with the Google Cloud Envelope Encryption whitepaper, which inspired Valv's design.

-A Google KMS compatibility layer can be found in the `examples/google-kms` directory, showcasing potential integration with Google Cloud KMS protobuf.
-However, please note that the final protocol choice is still under consideration.

-For detailed API usage, refer to the documentation in the respective compatibility layer directories.

 ## Missing Features and Roadmap